 - Prevents you from squishing your baby

-- Easy to fit in a tent
+- Easy to fit in all types of tents

 - Doesn’t elevate baby off the ground

 Get this if: You want to keep your baby off the ground and have a mosquito net

 There are lots of portable bassinets which can be used as baby camping beds.
 They are definitely bulkier and heavier than a co-sleeper box, but have the benefit of more features.
 The bassinet will also keep your baby off the ground, which is useful if you want your baby to sleep outside but don’t want to worry about other campers tripping over her.
 Because bassinets are tall, you’ll want a cabin tent (with vertical walls).